HGmin1159/HGmin1159.github.io/_posts/2021-10-06-secondorder3.md

 # 2. Implementation of Interior Point Method

-Because it has really complicated structure, it might not work well in reality.
+Because it has a really complicated structure, it might not work well in reality.
 Therefore, we have to use additional theorems to implement it.

 **Surrogate Duality Gap**

-In the Barrier method, the duality gap is $\frac{m}{t}$ (t is barrier parameter on objective function).
+In the Barrier method, the duality gap is $\frac{m}{t}$ (t is the barrier parameter on the objective function).
 Therefore, we use $\frac{m}{t}$ as criteria to fit appropriate t to make it under the predetermined tolerance $\epsilon$.

- Similarly, we need criterion to fit the interior point method.
+ Similarly, we need a criterion to fit the interior point method.
 Let's see below.

 $g(u^{\ast},v^{\ast}) = f(x^{\ast}) + u^{\ast t}h(x)+ v^{\ast t}(Ax^{\ast}-b)$